 Throughout the four weeks of Advent we prepare our hearts and homes to celebrate God’s gift of our Savior, Jesus Christ.
 We celebrate this season of giving in our faith community and remember the needs of others.
 Each year we provide opportunities to give to special mission projects serving the needs of those at home and globally.
 You may place your gift in the special offering envelopes labeled “Magnificent Gifts” located in the pews or at the Welcome Center.

 Over the years, the Sheridan community has given generously to various ministry partnerships.
 For more information on each of these ministries listed below, expand the title.
-Please consider a gift to support these ongoing ministries.
+Consider giving a financial Magnificent Gift to support the ministries you are lifting up in prayer this Advent and Christmas.

 This grassroots ministry, led by dedicated volunteers, is more than just a free store and community center reaching out to the city of Lincoln.
 Barnabas

 provides clothing, household goods and other personal goods to those in need.
 Guests come for clothing, food and community; many single parent families and those who are simply down on their luck; disabled; elderly or new immigrants to America.
-Food distribution has grown tremendously in 2016, with free meals distributed each week.
-Every month we serve more than 800 families.
+Food distribution has grown tremendously in 2016, with two free meals distributed each week.
+Just this fall, Barnabas Community, in partnership with Shared Vision – a non-profit eye care organization, began offering monthly eye clinics.
+Every month, Barnabas serves more than 800 families.

 Haiti Vacation Bible School & School Scholarships: Goal $10,000